The Aflac Cancer Center is committed to research by giving our patients access to the latest treatments for childhood cancer and blood disorders.

 - We are one of the national leaders for clinical trial enrollment in the Children’s Oncology Group (COG) studies.

-- We have a growing research program—in 2011, we had 149 new patients in clinical trials, including more than 40 for Phase I and Phase II trials.
+- We have a growing research program—in 2014, we had 124 patients on therapeutic clinical trials, including 45 for Phase I and Phase II trials.

 - We are home to a robust Innovative Therapy Program, giving our patients access to some of the newest treatments.